previsionio/prevision-python/docs/source/getting_started.rst

 Listing available connectors and data sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connectors and datasources already registered on the platform can be listed
+Connectors and datasources already registered on your workspace can be listed
 using the ``list_connectors()`` and ``list_datasource()`` method from project class:

 .. code-block:: py